KristianColville1/raza-noodles/README.md

 <details>
 <summary>Scroll Icons</summary>
 <br>
-Allows the user to scroll down to the relavent sections on all internal pages.
-The icons contain links that bring the user to the next section.
+User stories fufilled:

+    - As a user I would like to browse the website.
+    - As a user I want to know the opening hours.

+Testing results:

+    - Placed centrally on the screen is scroll icon one, it features on the home page and menu page allowing the user to go to the next section instantly.
+    - On the home page there are two scroll icons, the second one brings the user to the opening hours section so they can view opening hours.

 ![Scroll icons](/assets/images/features/scroll-icon-one.png)